American Gold Buffalo Coins

 Even the price of gold itself has allowed some investors to already make a good return on the American Gold Buffalo.
 When the 2006 US Mint proof coin was introduced to the general public, it was offered at a retail price of $800.
 In 2011, the proof coin in this series was initially offered at a price of $2,010.

-Why You Need Official US Mint American Gold Buffalo Coins
+Why You Need Official US Mint Gold Buffalo Coins

 Maybe you've seen a version of the American Gold Buffalo sold on TV for $19.95.
 These coins are issued by a private company and only have a thinly plated gold exterior and are not considered to be an official proof.
 Other variations have directly copied the design of the American Gold Buffalo, but have the word “Copy” printed above the face value and purity values listed on the coin.
 It is important that if you want to make a real investment into real gold that you only purchase gold coins that are released by the United States Mint.

 Some collectors prefer to collect the 24K gold coins on the market today instead of 22K coins.
-If that is your personal preference, then consider the benefits of adding the American Gold Buffalo to your collection or investment portfolio today.
-Its purity is guaranteed by the US Government and value unquestioned.
+If owning 24 gold purity is your personal preference, then consider the benefits of adding these American Gold Buffalo Coins to your collection or investment portfolio today.
+Its purity is guaranteed by the US Government and its value forever endearing.